MrDiamondDog/spotify-widget/README.md

 > This code is extremely janky and using polling (once a second) as Spotify doesn't have a (documented) websocket API.
 If you would like to help improve this, please do so by forking and making a PR.

 > [!WARNING]
-> There are linux and mac downloads but I have never tested them, no guarantees they work.
+> There is a mac download but I have never tested it, no guarantees it works.

 ## Installation